 Ito have time together on vacation ALONE.

 I was never more than a 5 minute run back to her.
 The best part – she never wanted to leave the kids club.
 This gave Mom and Dad plenty of time to watch a movie in the theatre, book spa appointments, relax in the hot tub, read a book, play bingo, listen to live music, attend a comedy show.
 You name it, we did it.
 We totally took advantage.
 And everyone was happy.
+This is by far the best reason to take a cruise with kids.

 3. A cruise ship is like a moving all-inclusive.